What is “unbundled” representation?

 - There is a lot at stake in your case (such a losing your home, losing parenting rights to your children, or substantial financial loss)

-If you choose to hire an attorney for full representation, remember that communication and teamwork is the key.
-You must make sure to honestly discuss your legal matter with the attorney in detail and ask questions about issues that are not clear to you.
+If you choose to hire a lawyer for full representation, remember that communication and teamwork is the key.
+You must make sure to honestly discuss your legal matter with the lawyer in detail and ask questions about issues that are not clear to you.

-You and the attorney should have an in-depth discussion about all the aspects of your case and agree on your respective responsibilities.
-Make sure you have a signed agreement that clearly states what the attorney will and will not do for you.
+You and the lawyer should have an in-depth discussion about all parts of your case and agree on who is doing what.
+Make sure you have a signed agreement that clearly states what the lawyer will and will not do for you.

-Some of the issues you need to work out with the attorney are:
+Some of the issues you need to work out with the lawyer are: